google/WebFundamentals/src/_langs/en/shows/lazyweb/2015/episode-2.markdown

 ## SERVICE WORKERS

-Building offline experiences may be getting easier because Service Workers are coming to Firefox Nightly.
-Based on a W3C spec, Service Workers give developers increased control over a page, allowing them to reroute network requests, serve resources from the cache, and even send push notifications.
-Service Workers are already shipping in Chrome, and the team at Firefox estimates they may land in version 41.
+Building offline experiences may be getting easier because service workers are coming to Firefox Nightly.
+Based on a W3C spec, service workers give developers increased control over a page, allowing them to reroute network requests, serve resources from the cache, and even send push notifications.
+Service workers are already shipping in Chrome, and the team at Firefox estimates they may land in version 41.

 [https://blog.wanderview.com/blog/2015/03/24/service-workers-in-firefox-nightly](https://blog.wanderview.com/blog/2015/03/24/service-workers-in-firefox-nightly)